-4 Tablespoons unsalted butter, softened
+- 4 tablespoons unsalted butter, softened

-1 teaspoon whole-grain Dijon mustard
+- 1 teaspoon whole grain Dijon mustard

-1 teaspoon fresh thyme leaves, lightly chopped
+- 1 teaspoon fresh thyme leaves, lightly chopped

-3/4 teaspoon finely grated lemon zest
+- ¾ teaspoon finely grated lemon zest

-1/8 teaspoon kosher salt
+- ⅛ teaspoon kosher salt

-1/8 teaspoon freshly ground black pepper; more as needed
+- ⅛ teaspoon freshly ground black pepper (more as needed)

-1. In a small bowl, mash together the butter, mustard, thyme, zest, salt and pepper until well combined.
+- In a small bowl, mash together the butter, mustard, thyme, zest, salt and pepper until well combined.
 Refrigerate until ready to use.

-3. Line bottom of broiler pan with foil and replace the top part of the pan.
+- Line the bottom of a broiler pan with foil and replace the top part of the pan.
 Arrange the chops on the pan.
 Season both sides of the chops generously with salt and pepper.
 Broil until the first side is well-browned, about 8 minutes.
 Turn the chops over with tongs and continue to broil until they're well-browned and the center is cooked to your liking, 3 to 5 minutes longer for medium rare.

-*If preparing this recipe as gluten-free, just be sure to use a Dijon mustard that is known to be GF.
+- If preparing this recipe as gluten-free, just be sure to use a Dijon mustard that is known to be GF.

-*Serve with haricot verts and boiled potatoes.
+- Check for doneness of chop by cutting into a chop near the bone.Serve with haricot verts and boiled potatoes.
 The melted butter on the chops will drizzle off the sides and be the perfect mop-up for the beans and potatoes.